dahas/node_pwa_boilerplate/Readme.md

 ### Usage

-Run this command to you start working on your project.
-It launches the web browser and reloads it everytime a file changes:
+Run this command when you start working on your project.
+It launches the web browser and reloads it automatically everytime a file changes:

 ```
 $ npm run dev